atlassian/react-beautiful-dnd/docs/api/draggable.md

 </Draggable>
 ```

-## Adding an `onClick` handler to a `Draggable` or a _drag handle_
+## Adding an `onClick` handler to a `<Draggable />` or a _drag handle_

-You are welcome to add your own `onClick` handler to a `Draggable` or a _drag handle_ (which might be the same element). `onClick` events handlers will always be called if a click occurred.
+You are welcome to add your own `onClick` handler to a `<Draggable />` or a _drag handle_ (which might be the same element). `onClick` events handlers will always be called if a click occurred.
 If we are preventing the click, then the `event.defaultPrevented` property will be set to `true`.
 We prevent click events from occurring when the user was dragging an item.
 See [sloppy clicks and click prevention](#sloppy-clicks-and-click-prevention-) for more information.

-## Interactive child elements within a `Draggable`
+## Interactive child elements within a `<Draggable />`

-It is possible for your `Draggable` to contain interactive elements.
+It is possible for your `<Draggable />` to contain interactive elements.
 By default we block dragging on these elements.
 By doing this we allow those elements to function in the usual way.
 Here is the list of interactive elements that we block dragging from by default:

 - `input`
 - `button`